 - 19.1 Policy CS6 (Sustainability in New Developments) sets out that proposals for development should result in a sustainable environment.
 To conserve natural resources, waste should be minimised and recycling encouraged.
 Development should incorporate waste management processes. - 19.2 A Transport Assessment, prepared by i-Transport accompanies this application, dated 16 August 2019.
 It was prepared based on the originally submitted scheme, seeking 115 apartments/dwellings.
 The scheme was revised throughout the application's determination period and a Technical Note, also prepared by i-Transport, dated 5 February 2020, sought to respond to the revised scheme, comprising 98 apartments/dwellings, and comments raised by SCC Highways.
 The below assessment refers to both the Transport Assessment and the Technical Note. - 19.3 The Transport Assessment sets out service and refuse collection arrangements.
 It sets out that the majority of bins on Site would be located within a bin store, located next to the turning head, which is accessed from Ashley Road.
-A refuse collection vehicle would turn within the turning head and collect bins from this store. - 19.4 There are four other bin stores located at the Site.
+A refuse collection vehicle would turn within the turning head and collect bins from this store.

+- 19.4 There are four other bin stores located at the Site.
 A management company would bring these bins to the entrance onto Chalk Lane, to be collected on the day refuse and recycling is due.
 The management company would them be required to return the bins to the bin store.
-The number of refuse vehicle movements on Chalk Lane will not increase as the refuse collection vehicle already travels along Chalk Lane, to collect existing bins. - 19.5 There is space within the Site for supermarket and parcel delivery vehicles.

-- 19.6 The Technical Note clarifies that waste collection vehicles would be required to drive onto the ramp, providing access to the basement car park of Block A and then reverse into the turning head.
+The number of refuse vehicle movements on Chalk Lane will not increase as the refuse collection vehicle already travels along Chalk Lane, to collect existing bins. - 19.5 There is space within the Site for supermarket and parcel delivery vehicles. - 19.6 The Technical Note clarifies that waste collection vehicles would be required to drive onto the ramp, providing access to the basement car park of Block A and then reverse into the turning head.
 The Note confirms that there should be no issue with undertaking this manoeuvre in terms of the gradient of the ramp.
 Bins would be emptied on a level surface. - 19.7 The Local Planning Authority's Waste team was formally consulted on this application.
-Concerns were raised regarding the bin movement, required by the management company and health and safety issues. - 19.8 The Local Planning Authority's Waste team have confirmed that a condition is an appropriate mechanism requiring the applicant to submit details of the management company for approval.
-The applicant also confirmed that the Local Planning Authority would not have health and safety liability, this would lie with the management company, to ensure it has appropriate insurance.
+Concerns were raised regarding the bin movement, required by the management company and health and safety issues. - 19.8 In its updated response, dated 02.09.2020, the Waste team confirm that the arrangements for waste and recycling collections have not changed.
+There remains concern about the future robustness of any arrangements for a management compact to move bins to and from collections points. - 19.9 A Condition is proposed as an appropriate mechanism requiring the Applicant to submit details of the management company for approval by the Local Planning Authority.
+The Applicant also confirmed that the Local Planning Authority would not have health and safety liability, this would lie with the management company, to ensure it has appropriate insurance.
 The proposal is considered to comply with Policy CS6.